Vandannh/CryptoFile/README.md

 # CryptoFile

-## How to run
+# Get started
+Each point will be explain in it's seperate paragraph.
+*   Install localhost
+*   Create database
+*   Create table
+*   Insert data
+*   Change in Java-files
+*   Run application

+## Install localhost
 In order to run this version of the application you need to have localhost installed on your computer (A good chice is XAMPP, https://www.apachefriends.org/index.html).
-You also need to make a database on your localhost.
+After installing a localhost you need to start the MySQL server on port 3306.

+## Create database
 Below is SQL-code to do this.
 Change "database_name" to a database name of your choice.

 `CREATE IF NOT EXISTS DATABASE database_name;`

-After you've created the database you need to create a table.
+## Create table
 Below is SQL-code to do this.
 Change "table_name" to a table name of your choice and "database_name" to the name of the database just created.

 ```
 USE database_name;